Bparsons0904/phantom-err.nvim/README.md

 ## Development Status

-This plugin is currently in active development.
+Currently in active development.
 The core functionality is stable and ready for daily use.

 ### Development Status

-This plugin is currently in active development.
+Currently in active development.
 The core functionality is stable and ready for daily use.

 ## Contributing